 - 1. Implementing habitat enhancement activities through a Coho Enhancement Fund - 2.
 Implementing flow releases and turbine venting at Iron Gate Dam to improve habitat conditions for Coho in the Klamath River - 3.
 Funding research focused on fish disease in the Klamath River - 4.
-Retrieval and passage of large wood trapped at PacifiCorp's facilities - 5.
-Monitoring to assess the benefits of these measures
+Retrieval and passage of large wood trapped at PacifiCorp's facilities - Monitoring to assess the benefits of these measures

 On February 24, 2012, NMFS issued a final Incidental Take Permit under Section 10 of the ESA that authorizes potential incidental take of Coho Salmon that could occur as a result of PacifiCorp's interim operation of the Project consistent with the terms of the Coho HCP.
+The term of the Incidental Take Permit extended through February 24, 2022.
+Because of delays in dam removal, PacifiCorp requested a 1-year extension of the Section 10 Incidental Take Permit from NMFS on December 18, 2020.
+Action by NMFS on this request was still pending as of the end of 2020.
 Annually, PacifiCorp files a report with NMFS documenting Coho HCP implementation actions taken the previous year.